badasswp/watermark-my-images/readme.txt

 = ✨ Getting Started =

 After installing the plugin, you should see a plugin <strong>options page</strong> where you can set your <strong>Text options</strong>.
 Make sure to enable the <strong>Add Watermark on Image Upload</strong> option.
-Now proceed to upload a new image in your media library.
-You should now see the watermark label attached to it.
+Now, proceed to upload a new image in your media library.
+You should now see the watermark label attached to the image you just uploaded.
 Happy Watermarking!!!

 You can get a taste of how this works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.7.0/watermark-my-images/twentytwentythree?ni=true&origin=wp) link.